kafkaesc/kafkaesc/README.md

 ### Recent Projects

-* ***[Lenguau](https://lenguau.com/)*** 🧿 Leng-wow!
+* ***[¡Lenguau!](https://lenguau.com/)*** 🧿 Leng-wow!
 I built this project to help myself and a few friends practice English-Spanish vocabulary.
-Pick a game and a category and go off!
-The entire site and its README files are all bilingual.
+Pick a game and a category and take off!
+The entire site and its README files are bilingual.
 * ***[Call-Me-Ishmael](https://call-me-ishmael.xyz)*** 🐋 The hyphens are part of the name.
 This project has a chat window where you can send a text ("Call me, Ishmael") using HTML elements with various Angular event handlers.
 Learn how different HTML elements will behave, and how to avoid unexpected behavior for keyboard-focused or keyboard-dependent users.
 * ***[Cat Summoner](https://cat-summoner.com/)*** 🐱 Make new friends.
 Cat Summoner is a simple site where you can summon different cats and save their photos to your Catbook.